-What does representative APR mean in car finance adverts?
+What does representative APR mean in car finance ads?

-What is the difference between representative APR and actual APR?
-It's important to understand this before you arrange finance on a new car.
+What is the difference between representative APR and actual APR on a loan?
+Understand this before you arrange finance on a new car.

 Car finance calculator in a showroom

-The APR includes the interest you will pay on car finance, as well as any fees associated with the borrowing.
+The APR includes the interest you will pay on the car finance, along with any fees associated with the borrowing.

-Let’s say, for instance, you borrowed £10,000 over three years to buy a new car.
+Let’s say you borrowed £10,000 over three years to buy a new car.
 If the APR is five percent, the finance company will calculate this five percent rate in years one, two and three.
 The lender will then add it onto the amount of money borrowed and split the total into 36 monthly payments.

 Although the monthly repayments are fixed, the earlier payments will include more interest but less of the loan balance.
 Things change towards the end of the finance period, when the repayments include less interest and more of the balance.

-The APR rate will vary depending on the type of car, plus any special offers available.
+The APR rate will vary depending on the type of car you choose, plus any special offers available.
 In recent times, higher interest rates have made finance less affordable – not only for cars, but also for mortgages and other types of loans.

 Customer and dealer checking a finance agreement

-Exact APR – also known as personal APR – means the advertised APR is the rate you’ll get when borrowing.
-If a car is advertised with an exact rate of three percent, that’s the rate you’ll be offered, so you know the exact amount you have to repay.
+Exact APR – also known as personal APR – means the advertised APR is the rate you will pay when borrowing.
+If a car is advertised with an exact rate of three percent, that’s the rate you will be offered.
+So you know the exact amount you have to repay.

 Related Articles